 How Much Money Do You Want to Spend on Shore Excursions?

 Cruise shore excursions can have a wide range of pricing depending on the type of tour and the port of call.
 Excursions like beach breaks and city tours tend to cost $100 or less per person, while adventure tours and unique experiences can cost quite a bit more.
-We have spent up to $500-600 per person on some shore excursions, like our helicopter ride over the volcanoes in Hawaii.
+We have spent up to $500 to $600 per person on some shore excursions, like our helicopter ride over the volcanoes in Hawaii.
 Private tours can even come close to $1,000 a person for exclusive access and VIP treatment.

-When pricing out a cruise, we usually plan to allocate about $100, per person, per port of call for cruise excursions.
-Again, this is an average, as some ports you may spend very little, while other ports you may splurge on a once in a lifetime tour.
+When pricing out a cruise, we usually plan to allocate about $100 per person, per port of call for cruise excursions.
+Again, this is an average, as some ports you may spend very little, while other ports you may splurge on a once-in-a-lifetime tour.
 Or, you may just decide not to book an excursion at all in some ports.

-When booking a shore excursion for your upcoming cruise, you basically have 3 options.
+When booking a shore excursion for your upcoming cruise, you basically have three options.
 Each option has its pros and cons.
 We always explore all avenues to find the right tour for our particular cruise.

 Directly with the Cruise Line

 The easiest way to arrange for cruise excursions is to book them directly with your cruise line.
-Once you have a deposit on a cruise, most lines allow you to book shore excursions through the website’s online cruise planner.
+Once you have a deposit on a cruise, most lines allow you to book shore excursions through their website’s online cruise planner.

 However, this convenience comes at a price, as these shore excursions do tend to be a bit more expensive.